This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 You can still have a pretty excellent adventure to Melaka without visiting the night market thanks to its colonial charm and historic sites, but we would highly recommend you try to plan your trip here to coincide with the Jonker Street night market.

-We know Penang and Ipoh are increasingly touted as the ultimate food destinations in Malaysia and that might be true, but the sheer character and number of novel, nom-nom foodstuffs available during the Jonker Street Night Market take some beating.
-And did we mention the gifts and crafts available were not your usual tourist tat*? *although that is still available, fake goods fans.
+We know Penang and Ipoh are increasingly touted as the ultimate food destinations in Malaysia and that might be true, but the sheer character and number of novel, street food stalls available during the Jonker Street Night Market take some beating.

 YOU MIGHT LIKE: Best things to do in Melaka